txtatech/stable-profusion/README.md

 ## stable-profusion

-A low memory overlay and web browser for working with local instances of stable-diffusion.
+A low memory overlay and web browser for working with local instances of stable-diffusion-webui.

 This application acts as an overlay that can load multiple iframes (one below the other) on the main page for specified urls.